textcreationpartnership/A02778/README.md

 ##Content Summary##

 #####Front#####

+1. Angliae diurnum, nocturnumue Votum▪
+Ioannis Harueij Hexaſticho breuiter expreſſum.

+1. Apoſtrophe ad operis Patronum: altero Auctoris Hexaſticho ſuccinct• comprehenſa.

+1. To the Right worſhipful Maſter
+Iuſtice Meade, returning from his
+Honorable circuite, IOHN HARVEY wiſheth long health, and continuall increaſe of all prosperitie.

+1. AN ASTROLOGICAL ADdition,
-An astrologicall addition, or supplement to be annexed to the late discourse vpon the great coniunct
+or ſupplement, to be annexed to the late Diſcourſe, vpon the great Coniunction, of Saturne and Iupiter: Newlie ſent by Iohn Haruey, to his worſhipfull, and beloued Brother, M. Gabriell
+Haruey.

 #####Body#####

+1. An Astrologicall Supplement.
 ☌ ♄ ♃Anno.
 1583.
 Menſe.
 April.
 Die.
 28. Hora.
 16.Maeſtlinus.
 Pol.
 51.Suum cuique integrum eſto iudic
-1. A note of ſuch Aſtrologicall partes, touching dearth & plenty, as are to be annexed to the preſent figure.
+    _ A note of ſuch Aſtrologicall partes, touching dearth & plenty, as are to be annexed to the preſent figure.
 A peece of Thales Mileſius his Oeconomicall